BIO4140 - Life-history Strategies and Climate Effects

 - Learned about basic theories on evolution of life history traits.

 - Understood how climate parameters affect these traits.

-- Improved your understanding of the extent to which organisms may respond on altered environmental conditions and how this is performed.
+- Improved your understanding of how and the extent to which organisms may respond on altered environmental conditions.

 - Improved your skill in presenting (orally and written) about these questions.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 PhD-students must register for BIO9140.

 The courses BIO4140 and BIO9140 have common admission.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.